4-bit computing

 4-bit computing is the use of computer architectures in which integers and other data units are 4 bits wide.
 4-bit central processing unit (CPU) and arithmetic logic unit (ALU) architectures are those that are based on registers or data buses of that size.
 A group of four bits is also called a nibble and has 2^{4} = 16 possible values, with a range of 0 to 15.

-4-bit computation is largely obsolete, i.e. CPUs supporting 4-bit as the maximum size, or 4-bit data bus; 4-bit microcontrollers can though still be bought as of 2025.
+4-bit computation is largely obsolete, i.e. CPUs supporting 4-bit as the maximum size, or 4-bit data bus are no longer available, but 4-bit microcontrollers, such as the EM Microelectronic EM6580, are still available as of 2026.

 4-bit processors were widely used in electronic calculators and other roles where decimal math was used, like electronic cash registers, microwave oven timers, and so forth.
 This is because a 4-bit value holds a single binary-coded decimal (BCD) digit, making it a natural size for directly processing decimal values.
 As a 4-bit value is generally too small to hold a memory address for real-world programs or data, the address bus of these systems was generally larger.
 For instance, the canonical 4-bit microprocessor, the Intel 4004, had a 12-bit address format.

 4-bit designs were used only for a short period when integrated circuits were still expensive, and were found primarily in cost-sensitive roles.
 While 4-bit computing is mostly obsolete, 4-bit values are still used in the same decimal-centric roles they were developed for, and modern implementations are generally much wider and process multiple 4-bit values in parallel.
 By the 1990s, most such uses had been replaced by general purpose binary designs.